guedesemerson/interview/README.md

 # Backend Engineer Interview

-Design and implement an application responsible for managing data access and retrieval from two separate databases, where one contains properties records and another contains MLS listing records, with a one to many relationship between property to MLS listings.
+Design and implement an application responsible for managing data access and retrieval from two separate databases, where one contains properties records and another contains MLS listing records, with a one to many relationship between property to MLS listings and `property_id` column in the mls_listings table corresponds to the `id` column in the properties table.

 The application will be composed of: